The profile of the Higgs boson -- status and prospects: Higgs boson properties

 \subsubsection{Higgs boson self-coupling}

-The measurement of Higgs boson pair production is sensitive to the important Higgs boson self-coupling and thereby to the form of the Higgs boson potential.
-The dominant production process of di-Higgs boson production is again gluon-fusion, where the dominant contribution emerges from two Higgs bosons radiated from a heavy quark loop.
-In addition, there is the self-coupling related contribution where a virtual Higgs boson emerges from the heavy quark loop and decays to two Higgs bosons ($gg \to H^* \to H H $).
+As presented in Section \ref{sec:theory predictions}, the measurement of Higgs boson pair production is sensitive to the important Higgs boson self-coupling and thereby to the shape of the Higgs boson potential.
 The total production rate for di-Higgs boson production is about three orders of magnitude smaller than single Higgs boson production.
 The search for Higgs boson pair production is performed in different final states, of which $b \bar{b} \gamma \gamma $, $b \bar{b} \tau \tau$ and $b \bar{b} b \bar{b}$ are the most sensitive ones.
+The Higgs boson self-interaction also contributes to other processes via sizeable next-to-leading-order electroweak corrections.
+It has been shown that the single Higgs boson production cross-sections and branching ratios are also modified if the Higgs boson self-coupling deviates from the SM prediction \cite{Degrassi:2016wml,Maltoni:2017ims,DiVita:2017eyz,Gorbahn:2016uoy,Bizon:2016wgr,McCullough:2013rea}.

 Given the very low production cross-section, the Run-2 dataset is still not sufficient to establish di-Higgs boson production.
 However, interesting limits have already been obtained by both the ATLAS and CMS collaborations.
-With the current dataset and combining the searches from all di-Higgs boson channels studied and using information on single Higgs boson analyses, the Higgs boson pair production cross-section is found to be less than 2.4 \cite{ATLAS:2022jtk} and 3.4 \cite{CMS:2022dwd} times the SM expectation at the 95\% confidence level by the ATLAS and CMS collaborations, respectively.
-These limits can be transformed into constraints on the scale factor $\kappa_\lambda$ for the Higgs boson self-coupling of -0.4 $< \kappa_\lambda <$ 6.3 \cite{ATLAS:2022jtk} and -1.2 $< \kappa_\lambda <$ 6.5 \cite{CMS:2022dwd}.
+With the current dataset and combining the searches from all di-Higgs boson channels studied the Higgs boson pair production cross-section is found to be less than 2.4 \cite{ATLAS:2022jtk} and 3.4 \cite{CMS:2022dwd} times the SM expectation at the 95\% confidence level by the ATLAS and CMS collaborations, respectively.
+These limits can be transformed into constraints on the coupling strength modifier $\kappa_\lambda$ for the Higgs boson self-coupling of -0.6 $< \kappa_\lambda <$ 6.6 \cite{ATLAS:2022jtk} and \mbox{-1.2 $< \kappa_\lambda <$ 6.5} \cite{CMS:2022dwd}.
 This derivation assumes that new physics affects only the Higgs boson self-coupling.
-If this condition is relaxed, only slightly looser constraints are derived \cite{ATLAS:2022jtk}.
+The ATLAS collaboration has also combined information of single Higgs boson cross-section times branching ratio measurements with the cross-section limits from di-Higgs boson production to derive tighter constraints.
+In this combination, values of $\kappa_\lambda$ are constraint to be in the range \mbox{-0.4 $< \kappa_\lambda < $6.3} with a 95\% confidence level \cite{ATLAS:2022jtk}.
+Also this derivation assumes that $\kappa_\lambda$ is the only source of physics beyond the SM.
+If this condition is relaxed, only slightly looser constraints are obtained \cite{ATLAS:2022jtk}.

 The important Higgs boson self-coupling parameter remains to be measured.
 Progress is expected to be made during the upcoming Run 3 (2022 - 2025) at the LHC and at the High-Luminosity LHC (HL-LHC), as discussed in the next section.